theonlyjohnny/vibe-jockey/README.md

-# Semantic DJ
+# Vibe Jockey

 A web application that uses semantic search to help you control your Spotify queue based on "vibes" rather than specific songs.
 Want to make your queue 10% more energetic?
 Or add some songs that are 40% more rat-like?
-Semantic DJ will help you find and queue songs that match your desired direction.
+Vibe Jockey will help you find and queue songs that match your desired direction.

 ## Project Structure